Speech acquisition: Development of speech perception

 It is suggested that a child's perceptual capabilities continue to develop for many years.
 Hazan and Barrett (2000) suggest that this development can cotton into late childhood; 6- to 12-year-old children showed increasing mastery of discriminating synthesized differences in place, manner, and voicing of speech sounds without yet achieving adult-like accuracy in their own production.

+In studies on infant brain activity researchers found activation in the newborn temporal cortex in response to spoken language but not whistle language.
+This shows an innate language understanding to speech but not to other vocalizations.
+When exposed to normal and reversed speech, there was activation in the left planum temporale to both conditions.
+In contrast, the angular gyrus responded selectively to forward speech.
+This suggests a left hemisphere dominance for speech processing at 3 months of age, but that selective responses to phonological cues are immature.
+Other studies show there may be a motor component to learning speech.
+When infants were given a teething ring to restrict mobility, they had a harder time distinguishing phonemes.
+Researchers also found activity in the motor cortex in response to speech.
+7-month-old infants had equal activation of sensory and motor brain regions in response to both native and non-native phonemes, but 11-month-old infants had greater activation in auditory regions for native phonemes and in motor regions for non-native phonemes.

 Typologies of infant vocalization

 Infants are born with the ability to vocalize, most notably through crying.
 As they grow and develop, infants add more sounds to their inventory.

 There are two primary typologies of infant vocalizations.
 Typology 1: Stark Assessment of Early Vocal Development consists of 5 phases.